 - 5.2.1 Safe storage emergency medication such as Adrenaline Auto-Injector pens (EpiPens) - Emergency medication is readily available to students who require it at all times during the Campus day.
 If the emergency medication is a controlled drug and needs to be locked up, the keys are readily available.
-Stored in lockable cabinet within First Aid Room.
-All staff have access.
+Medication is kept in a locked cupboard in the first aid room.
+The keys to the cupboard are kept in the office.
+If medication is needed to be kept cold, it will be in the staff fridge.

-- All students carry their own Adrenaline Auto-injector pens at all times and a spare kept in First Aid Room. - Students are reminded to carry their emergency medication with them. - 5.2.2 Safe storage non-emergency medication - All non-emergency medication is kept in a lockable cupboard in the First Aid Room. - Students with medical conditions know where their medication is stored and how to access it. - Staff ensure that medication is only accessible to those for whom it is prescribed. - A student who has been prescribed a controlled drug may legally have it in their possession if they are competent to do so, but passing it to another child for use is an offence.
-Monitoring arrangements may be necessary. - 5.2.3 Safe storage general - First Aiders ensure the correct storage of medication at Campus. - Three times a year First Aiders checks the expiry dates for all medication stored at Campus. - First Aiders along with the parents of students with medical conditions, ensures that all emergency and non-emergency medication brought into Campus is in the original container (except insulin) and clearly labelled with the student's name, the name and dose of medication and the frequency of dose.
+- All students carry their own Adrenaline Auto-injector pens at all times and a spare kept in the first aid room. - Students are reminded to carry their emergency medication with them. - 5.2.2 Safe storage non-emergency medication - All non-emergency medication is kept in a lockable cupboard in the first aid room. - Students with medical conditions know where their medication is stored and how to access it - Staff ensure that medication is only accessible to those for whom it is prescribed. - A student who has been prescribed a controlled drug may legally have it in their possession if they are competent to do so, but passing it to another child for use is an offence.
+Monitoring arrangements may be necessary. - 5.2.3 Safe storage general - Christine Meek (secondary) and Caroline Cratchley (primary) ensure the correct storage of medication at Campus. - Three times a year Christine Meek (secondary) and Caroline Cratchley (primary) checks the expiry dates for all medication stored at Campus. - Christine Meek (secondary) and Caroline Cratchley (primary) along with the parents of students with medical conditions, ensures that all emergency and non-emergency medication brought into Campus is in the original container (except insulin) and clearly labelled with the student's name, the name and dose of medication and the frequency of dose.
 This includes all medication that students carry themselves. - Some medication may need to be refrigerated.
 All refrigerated medication is stored in an airtight container and is clearly labelled.
 This is in a secure area, inaccessible to unsupervised students. - It is the parent's responsibility to ensure new and in date medication comes into Campus on the first day of the new academic year.